ZitongYang/Synthetic_Continued_Pretraining/README.md

 - Evaluation tools for the continually pretrained model
 - Instruction tuning process
 - Interactive chatbot based on the instruction-tuned model
+- Retrieval augmented generation (RAG) using the EntiGraph continually pretrained model

 ## Table of Contents